• Facebook

 I love how each program incorporates famous artists and composers and uses them throughout the program as part of the storyline.
 The show is very engaging, moves at a nice pace, and provides a balanced amount of learning and entertainment.
 There are also many Little Einstein books to enjoy.

-You can buy DVDs, like this 3-Pack of Favorite Adventures for $24.96, or you can watch seasons 1 and 2 on Netflix (if you have a subscription).
+You can buy Little Einstein DVDs like this, or you can watch seasons 1 and 2 on Netflix.
 You can also watch a select number of videos and play Little Einstein games on Disney Jr.

 16. Dora